Skip to main content

 We do not use one-size-fits-all protocols.
 Every plan is built around your health history, lab results, and goals, whether that involves sermorelin, ipamorelin, or a combination approach.

-Our focus is safety, sustainability, and measurable results.
+Our focus is safety, appropriate monitoring, and individualized medical care.

 FAQs: Ipamorelin vs Sermorelin

-Yes, in select cases.
-Stacking should only be done under medical supervision to ensure appropriate dosing and timing.
+Yes, ipamorelin and sermorelin may be combined in select cases.
+Stacking should only be done under medical supervision to ensure proper dosing, timing, safety monitoring, and treatment fit.
+A provider should review your labs and goals before combining peptides.

 How does tesamorelin compare to ipamorelin?